Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 spark = SparkSession.builder.getOrCreate()

-Schedule this pipeline via Delta Live Tables or cloud-native orchestrators (Airflow, Step Functions) with a 6–12 hour cadence.
+Schedule this pipeline via cloud-native orchestrators (Airflow, Step Functions) or Delta Live Tables with a 6–12 hour cadence.
 Monitor delta.logRetentionDuration and delta.deletedFileRetentionDuration to ensure transaction log consistency during concurrent spatial queries.

 Conclusion